 Assuming my most friends through this blog are java professionals, most of us live two lives every day.
 One is personal when we are at home and the second when we are at work with different rules and environments, which we got outside employment.
 I will share my learnings on both fronts.
 I will start with my personal life because it requires more attention and is most often neglected.

-5 Life Lessons for Personal Life
+Personal Life5 Life Lessons for

 1. Our habits shape our lives.
 Choose them carefully.